Mumbai winter: India's muggy city is butt of jokes in 'winter' memes

 So the sudden dip in temperature has inspired a fair bit of humour among the city's own people.

 "Stop making fun of #mumbaiwinter.
 People who stay either in 40 degrees for 6 months or constant rain for 5 months, are bound to feel cold at 20 degrees.
-Bhavnao ko samjho [understand our feelings)," tweeted one resident or "Mumbaikar" as the city's people are known.
+Bhavnao ko samjho [understand our feelings]," tweeted one resident or "Mumbaikar", as the city's people are known.

 Others shared images of snowed-in railway stations and frozen rivers from elsewhere, reacting to news reports of Mumbai's "winter".